hhsu123/atest/TASKS.md

 -
   -> minimum set of required user interaction -> key function(s) to achieve sunny day scenario
 -
-  -> MVP user interaction -> MVP function(s)
+  -> MVP user interaction -> function(s) for MVP sunny day scnearios
+-
+  -> MVP userability -> function(s) for MVP usability including rainy day scnearios etc.

 ### Tasks:
-1. a function to take in command line input and respond with calculated result
+- a basic script to take in command line input for the 3 factors, and respond with calculated result in command line.
-2.
+- a component to input the quantity
+- a component to input the unit price
+- a component to select 2-letter state code
+- a component to display the calculated result